confluentinc/examples/clients/docs/confluent-cli.rst

       confluent local consume test1 -- --cloud --property print.key=true --from-beginning

-You should see the messages you typed in the previous step.
+You should see the messages you typed in the previous section:
-..
-Is "previous step" is referring to step 3 in the "Produce Records" section?

 .. code-block:: bash